iCliniq Logo

 Introduction

 Studies show that patients with rheumatoid arthritis spend over a million dollars annually experimenting with unproven treatments.
-A study conducted in 1989 by Arthritis Care revealed that more than half the people with rheumatoid arthritis had spent money on unorthodox medicines, substances, or treatments (including diets) during the prior six months.
+A study conducted in 1989 revealed that more than half the people with rheumatoid arthritis had spent money on unorthodox medicines, substances, or treatments (including diets) during the prior six months.
 Studies have been conducted since the 1930s to find the link between arthritis and diet.

 How Are Rheumatoid Arthritis and Diet Linked?